 Reimbursement alimony compensates a spouse who supported his or her partner through advanced education and expected to receive benefits from that support, but didn't receive those benefits because of separation or divorce.
 Rehabilitative alimony allows a spouse to get back on his or her feet and get training or education in order to become self-supporting.
 Temporary alimony is used to help low earning or non-working spouses to cover their living expenses during the divorce proceedings.
 As the name suggests, it does not continue once a divorce is final.
 Limited duration alimony is common and awarded based on a spouse's financial need as well as these other factors in the statute.
 It terminates upon the expiration of the specified term of months or years, generally.

 New Jersey courts also can grant a combination of these four categories of spousal support.
 If either spouse has a change in circumstances or fails to meet a particular goal after the divorce, such as obtaining a degree or completing the necessary educational or vocational courses, orders related to limited duration alimony and rehabilitative alimony can be modified.
 If the requesting spouse remarries or becomes involved in a civil union, limited duration alimony may be stopped.
-However, rehabilitative and reimbursement alimony will generally continue until the court orders them to stop.Seek Guidance for Your Divorce From a Middlesex County Attorney
+However, rehabilitative and reimbursement alimony will generally continue until the court orders them to stop.Seek Guidance From a Spousal Support Lawyer in Monmouth or Middlesex County

 At Goldstein Law Group, our divorce lawyers use their strong ties to the Middlesex County community and sterling legal education to help you seek a favorable resolution to a dispute over spousal support.
 We are passionately committed to serving our clients, who often come from towns such as East Brunswick, Manalapan, and Freehold.
-If you need a lawyer to guide you through divorce proceedings, contact us at 732-967-6777 or via our online form.
+If you need a Middlesex or Monmouth County spousal support attorney to guide you through divorce proceedings, contact us at 732-967-6777 or via our online form.